syrop/syrop.github.io/_posts/2019-06-04-wrapping-channel-in-livedata.markdown

 I have also tried to further promote separation of concerns, so that the instances of `LiveData` do not have to be aware of the `viewModelScope`, but instead use `LiveDataScope` from `lifecycle-livedata-ktx`.

-The project is at the moment finished, so I do not expect further impromements in the code, and at the moment I do not see a need to introduce these changes into my main project, [Victor Events][events].
+The project is at the moment finished, so I do not expect further impromements in the code, and at the moment I do not see a need to introduce these changes into my main project - [Victor Events][events].

 I hope, however, that by writing the present article I've provided a demonstration on how to document an instance of [refactoring][commit], so that other developers may understand the author's rationale for the changes, which can help them to decide whether they want to keep them, build on them or revoke them.

 [livedata]: https://developer.android.com/topic/libraries/architecture/coroutines#livedata
 [youtube]: https://youtu.be/BOHK_w09pVA?t=948